 What is the CFR?

 CFR is the commonly used name for the Code of Federal Regulations, an annual codification of the general and permanent rules published in the Federal Register by the executive departments and agencies of the Federal Government.
-The current edition is available on the U.S. Government Printing Office web site.
+The current edition is available on the U.S. Government Publishing Office web site.